abrennec/tbag_2021/01_audio_rendering/readme.md

 - Check out this interactive [sound wave app](https://musiclab.chromeexperiments.com/Sound-Waves/) by Google experiments which depicts a waveform.
 - Checkout [this website](http://digitalsoundandmusic.com/2-1-3-longitudinal-and-transverse-waves/) by digitalsoundandmusic.com on more details about longitudinal and transversal waves.
+- **Question:** How does speaking work and how is sound created and transmitted when you speak?
+Think of the voice chords.

 ### Sound Pressure Waves